The Ultimate Guide to Construction Reporting

 At the program level, program managers oversee multiple capital projects and require aggregated project information to provide insights across all projects within the program.

-• Program Managers: Prepare capital program reports that consolidate and aggregate data from all projects in the program, providing a macro-level view of the capital program's overall performance, common risks, and phases.
+• Program Managers: Prepare capital program reports that consolidate and aggregate data from all projects in the program, using our Multiple Project Tracking Template Excel.
+This provides a macro-level view of the capital program's overall performance, common risks, and phases.

 A sample photo of a program level for program managers and how they keep their data.